pityka/relational3/README.md

-RA3 implements type safe queries on tabular datasets.
+RA3 implements type safe queries on large tabular datasets.

 - Partitioned joins and groupings.
 - Inner, left, right and full outer joins.
 - Projections and filters.
 - Selection of top K elements
 - Data import and export to and from csv.
+- Streaming data import and export via fs2 streams.
 - RA3 supports only integer, long, double, string and instant (datetime) data types.

 The following table level operators are available in ra3:
 - simple query, i.e. element-wise filter and projection.
 Corresponds to SQL queries of SELECT and WHERE.
 - count query, i.e. element-wise filter and count.
 Corresponds to SQL queries of SELECT count(*) and WHERE (but no GROUP BY).
 - equi-join, i.e. join with a join condition restricted to be equality among two columns.
 - group by then reduce.
 Corresponds to SELECT aggregations, WHERE, GROUP BY clauses of SQL
 - group by then count.
 Corresponds to SELECT count(*), WHERE, GROUP BY clauses of SQL
 - approximate selection of the top K number of elements by a single column

 Common features of SQL engines which are not available:
   - arbitrary join condition (e.g. join by inequalities)
   - complete products of tables (Cartesian products)
   - full table sort
-  - sub-query in filter (WHERE in (select id FROM ..))
+  - sub-query in filter (WHERE in (select id FROM ..)).
+This can be rewritten into a join.
   - queries are not heuristically reorganized (optimized)

 RA3 supports Scala 3 only because it uses the following language features not present in Scala2: